napari/docs/docs/howtos/extending/magicgui.md

 {attr}`napari.types.ImageData`.
-Because the layer selection widget will be housed by a native `QWidget` and not by a `magicgui` subclass as [shown above](#parameter-annotations), we now need to manually connect the `reset_choices` of the list with the `viewer.layers.events` so that the available choices are synchronized with the current layers of the viewer:
+Because the layer selection widget will be housed by a native `QWidget` and not by a `magicgui` subclass as [shown above](#parameter-annotations), we now need to manually connect the `reset_choices` of the created widget with the `viewer.layers.events` so that the available choices are synchronized with the current layers of the viewer: